 - Chair Squats: Squat backward with your arms bent and hands clasped.
 Squat until you are just about to sit into your ergonomic chair and then stand back up.

 - Neck Rolls: Don’t forget about your neck health!
 Roll your neck in a clockwise position slowly five times, then repeat counterclockwise.
-This will not only stretch out your neck, which might be tense from looking at the computer, but it will also relax your shoulders and relieve stress.
+This will not only stretch out your neck, which might be tense from looking at the computer, but it will also relax your shoulders and can relieve stress.

 Extra Support for Your Standing Desk